coming to camp

 -

-Electronic equipment; including tablets, phones, laptops, music players, gaming systems, etc…
+» Electronic equipment; including tablets, phones, smart-watches laptops, music players, gaming systems, etc...

-Alcoholic beverages, cigarettes, chewing tobacco, illegal drugs, etc.
+» Alcoholic beverages, vapes, cigarettes, chewing tobacco, illegal drugs, etc.

 -

-Shoes that are secured to the foot are required to participate in any or all Ropes Course activities (no crocs, or flip flops or loose sandals are allowed).
+» Shoes that are secured to the foot are required to participate in any or all Ropes Course activities (no flip flops or loose sandals are allowed).

 -

-Cell-Phone Policy: Cell phones can be a distraction and a danger, therefore we do not allow campers to have them at camp.
-Campers are not allowed to make phone calls without the director’s approval.
-Adult leaders may bring cell phones for personal use only - not for campers to borrow.
+» Cell-Phone Policy: Cell phones can be a distraction and a danger, therefore we do not allow campers to have them at camp.
+If a camper brings a cell phone or other smart device, our staff will hold on to it for the duration of camp.

 -